 Owned by former Baltimore Orioles shortstop Cal Ripken Jr., the IronBirds play on Leidos Field at Ripken Stadium, a modern stadium with open-air concourses, party decks, and comfortable seats in Aberdeen, Maryland.

-Owned by former Orioles shortstop Cal Ripken Jr., the IronBirds play in a modern stadium with open-air concourses, party decks, and comfortable seats.
 Activities for kids include claw machines, an inflatable slide, a speed gun to clock your fastball, and an arcade-style Wiffle ball game.
 Adjacent to the stadium is Ripken’s youth baseball complex, which features fields modeled after famous stadiums, including a miniature Oriole Park at Camden Yards.
-Ripken Stadium is in Aberdeen, Maryland, and the team is a Class A affiliate of the Baltimore Orioles.

-The kids’ park has a carousel, a moon bounce, a test-your-speed pitching area, and an inflatable Wiffle ball batting cage.
-Between-innings activities include three-legged races and races atop inflatable rocking horses.
-Kids get to run the bases after every game.
-The Bowie Baysox play at Prince George’s Stadium, in Bowie, Maryland, and are the Orioles’ Class AA franchise.
+Prince George's Stadium is especially great for families.
+The kids’ park has a carousel, a moon bounce, a test-your-speed pitching area, and an inflatable Wiffleball batting cage.
+Between-innings activities include three-legged races and races atop inflatable rocking horses, and kids get to run the bases after every game.